 Villa Alskog and Sustainability

-Below, we have summarized the steps we have taken and changes we are currently working on based on our hotel and restaurant operations.
-It's not everything we do, but things we want to highlight as we hope to inspire other hotel and restaurant businesses to take similar steps towards a more sustainable operation.
-Feel free to ask us if you're curious about the details!
+The sustainability perspective permeates everything we do at Villa Alskog, while we still have a long way to go!
+We are a small business, where we have too few resources, both in time and money, to do everything we would like.
+During 2023/2024, Karin took courses in sustainable tourism and restaurant operations so that we would have the tools to work more structured in this area.
+Below we have summarized the steps we have taken and changes we are currently working on based on our hotel and restaurant operations.
+That is not all we do, but things we want to highlight as we hope to inspire other hotel and restaurant operations to take similar steps towards a more sustainable operation.
+Feel free to ask us if you are curious about the details!

 The Hotel